 The products declared are aggregates manufactured by NCC Industry, Division Stone Materials.
-The declared site is Bjurholm in Umeå, a small-sized mobile crushing site owned by NCC Industry in Sweden.
+The declared site is Ljusberget in Östersund, a small-sized crushing site with mobile plants owned by NCC Industry in Sweden.

-The declared products produced during 2020 are intended to be used as, e.g. asphalt, concrete and filling material in civil engineering (product list in Table 1).
+The declared products produced during 2020 are intended to be used as, e.g. asphalt and as filling material in civil engineering (product list in Table 1).

-Aggregates are produced in various fractions; from blasted rock to finely crushed 0/4 mm material (grains between 0 and 4 mm in diameter).
-There are 15 types of aggregates declared in this EPD, representing the products manufactured at the declared site, see Table 1.
+Aggregates are produced in various fractions; from blasted rock to finely crushed $0/4 \,\mathrm{mm}$ material (grains between 0 and 4 mm in diameter).
+There are 13 types of aggregates declared in this EPD, representing the products manufactured at the declared site, see Table 1.
 The technical standards which the aggregates are compliant with are also presented.
-The aggregates consist of granite.
+The aggregates consist of quartzite.